vkrinitsyn/diff-doc-rs/README.md

 ## diff-doc-rs

-### Calculate diff on structured documents with patch file apply.
+### Calculate diff on structured documents with commutative patch apply.

 Create and restore diff mismatch from text or json file.